 An international comparison based on the FAO study and the most recent UN Report, indicates that it is not possible to assert that greenhouse gas emissions per capita in low-income countries differ significantly from those in higher-income countries.
 The UN Report states that food waste per capita in the consumption phase is similar across countries.
-This contradicts the prevailing perception that in developed countries waste retail segments, whereas in developing countries waste occurs predominantly in the production, storage, and transportation stages.
+This contradicts the prevailing perception that in developed countries waste occurs predominantly in the consumption and retail segments, whereas in developing countries waste occurs predominantly in the production, storage, and transportation stages.